middelink/qander-rekeningoverzicht/README.md

 ### Building the binary

 * Clone, download, copy/paste the source files onto your local disk.
-* Execute `go build .` to create the qander-rekeningoverzicht binary.
+* Execute `go build .` to create the rekeningoverzicht-qander binary.
 * Copy the binary to /usr/local/sbin.

 ## Credits